scherler/git-info/README.md

 # giti

-Quick summary and informations about a git rep.
+Quick summary and informations about a git rep returning a js-json object.

 originally based on git-info by [@michalbe](http://github.com/michalbe)